Housing Accommodations

 Back to Top

-Supporting Documentation Guidance (ESA Requests)
+Supporting Documentation Requirements (ESA Requests)

 Supporting documentation should be provided by a licensed health care professional who has personal knowledge of their patient/client– i.e., the knowledge used to diagnose, advise, counsel, treat, or provide health care or other disability-related services to their patient/client.
 Documentation should be on official letterhead and include the following information: